 On the Link between the Volatility and Skewness of Growth

-In a sample of 110 countries over the period 1960-2009, we document a positive relation between the volatility and skewness of growth in the cross-section.
-The relation holds regardless of initial level of economic development and of subsequent long-run growth rate.
-We argue that this novel stylized fact is related to two distinct phenomena: sudden growth spurts in mostly emerging markets, and rare and abrupt crises in mostly developed economies.
+In a sample of 110 countries over the period 1960–2009, we document a positive relation between the volatility and skewness of growth in the cross-section.
+This novel stylized fact is related to two distinct mechanisms: sudden growth spurts in emerging markets, and sharp financial crises-driven recessions in developed economies.
 The former phenomenon is driven by industrialization, macroeconomic stabilization, and the exploitation of natural resources.
 The latter is consistent with recent theories of financial frictions.
-The positive relation between volatility and skewness in the cross-section is in sharp contrast with a negative relation between the two in panel data with country fixed effects which is fully driven by business cycle variation in rich countries.
+The cross-sectional pattern contrasts with a negative relation between volatility and skewness in panel data with country fixed effects in the top quartile of countries in terms of beginning-of-period GDP per capita.

 Suggested Citation: Suggested Citation